Privacy Policy

 When you use and access the Services, we may place a number of cookies files in your web browser.

-We use both session and persistent cookies on the Service and we use the following types of cookies.
-To learn how you can control information collected about you using cookies and other technologies see here.
+We use both session and persistent cookies on the Services and we use the following types of cookies.
+To learn how you can control information collected about you using cookies and other technologies see Your Choices With Respect To Your Information below.

 • Essential cookies.
 We use essential cookies to authenticate users (both you and your customers) and prevent fraudulent use of user accounts.